29 Miners Died in ‘Coal Country.’ This Excellent Play Reveals the Grief and Anger That Followed.

 The play explains to us about the workings of the mine, and the conditions—and corporate negligence—that led to the explosion.
 The back of Richard Hoover’s stage is ripped and glows violently red-orange, but that is the only stage effect, along with some smoke.
 Otherwise, the characters unpeel the story direct to us.

 Coal Country is only 90 minutes, but it is incredibly powerful.
 Blank and Jensen are not just excellent interviewers, they are excellent writers and distillers of material.
-The stories run in parallel with each other, and so we see how the prelude to disaster takes shape both below the ground, and also above—and the strange things that stick in the characters’ minds, like a gas station with no queue suddenly having one.
+The stories run in parallel with each other, and so we see how the prelude to disaster takes shape both below the ground and also above—and the strange things that stick in the characters’ minds, like a gas station with no queue suddenly having one.

 The particularities of grief and loss—a body recoiling to supportive touch, lives and futures suddenly vaporized, hoping against hope that a loved one has survived—are set against rising, rumbling anger when the scale and nature of Massey’s neglectful stewardship of the mine is laid bare.
-They prioritized profit over human life; the almighty dollar over the welfare of their own workers making that almighty dollar.
+They prioritized profit over human life, the almighty dollar over the welfare of their own workers making that almighty dollar.

 The only thing missing is a bringing-us-up-to-date coda around the mine and the characters now.
 It would benefit from that, given the trajectory of events that it sketches.

-Coal Country is otherwise, riveting, impressive, and startling.
-It could have opted for more pathos, and a more direct play to our tear ducts.
-It could contain more anger, and political rabble-rousing.
+Coal Country is otherwise riveting, impressive, and startling.
+It could have opted for more pathos and a more direct play to our tear ducts.
+It could contain more anger and political rabble-rousing.
 But it doesn’t.
 Like the best oral histories, it simply tells us its interlocking stories in the authentic voices of those surviving community members who are dry, witty, strong, wounded, and resilient—and resistant to both pity and being patronized.
 The profound depth and impact of the play comes both from its material and its company’s splendid performances.

 The Hot Wing King